 The shape of the mouth is pointy and inside of it, there are bony jaws.
 Along the edges of its mouth, it has very small needle-like teeth.
 These teeth are however not sharp enough to cut through a fishing line.

-The average weight of the European perch is somewhere between 1 and 3 pounds.
+The average weight of the European perch is somewhere between 1/2 and 1 pound.
 But as previously stated, its weight can differ immensely from venue to venue and from country to country.

-Some lakes contain a perch population that will not exceed 1lb, while other lakes can contain populations of very large perch of over 4-5lb.
+Some lakes contain a perch population that will not exceed 1lb, while other lakes can contain populations of very large perch of 5-6lb.

 The perch’s average length is between 6 and 12 inches.